tkareine/jekyll-minibundle/README.md

 As shown above for the `baseurl` key, you can use Liquid template syntax inside the contents of the block.
-Liquid renders block contents before passing it for `minibundle` to render itself in turn.
-Just ensure that block contents is valid YAML when it's time for `minibundle` to render itself.
+Liquid renders block contents before `minibundle` block gets the turn to render itself.
+Just ensure that block contents will result in valid YAML.

 For bundling CSS assets, use `css` as the argument to the `minibundle`
 block: